Torfkopp/masterarbeit/chapters/results.typ

     caption: [The duration of each phase in the 1#super[st] experiment.]
 ) <cigre_duration>

-Another information extractable from the graph is each phases duration, which is shown in @cigre_duration.
+Another information extractable from the graph, is each phase's duration, which is shown in @cigre_duration.
 It shows that NEAT was the fastest of the methods, followed by RL, the baseline, and BO.
 The difference between RL's duration and BO's duration is 1:19:41, in other words, takes the BO agent around 60% longer than the RL agent.